 Teachings from Dr. Reg Crowshoe, Piikani Blackfoot Elder.
 Read the transcript here.

-TELUS Spark Science Centre acknowledges the traditional lands of the Niitsitapi (Blackfoot Confederacy), the Tsuutina, and the Îethka Nakoda.
-We are grateful for the caretakers of these Lands, also home to Métis Nation Region 3, and all who thrive where the Bow and Elbow Rivers meet.Land Acknowledgement
+TELUS Spark Science Centre acknowledges the traditional lands of the Niitsitapi (Blackfoot Confederacy), the Tsuutina, the Îethka Nakoda, and more recently Métis Nation Region 3.
+We are grateful for the caretakers of these lands and all who thrive where the Bow and Elbow Rivers meet.Land Acknowledgement